EngineHub/WorldEdit/README.md

 * Making fjords and other natural wonders with weird names
 * Also: fix grief, broken water, missing snow, raging fires, and other :poop:

 WorldEdit is open source!, so if you've just learned how to make a button blink, I probably recommend picking up a book on CS algorithms.
-The project is licensed using the GNU Lesser General Public License license, v3.
+The project is licensed under the GNU GPLv3 license.

 Compiling
 ---------